gespel/EPSA/README.md

    Connection string example: `postgresql://user:password@10.0.0.42/eps`

-   **Important**: As the connection string most probably will contain sensitive info, make sure to restrict it's availability accordingly.
+   **Important**: As the connection string most probably will contain sensitive info, make sure to restrict it's availability accordingly, that might also be relevant/true for MQTT-related configurations described below.

+   If you've built the plugin with `USE_MQTT` you also need to set following environment variables:

+   - `EPS_MQTT_HOST` - a host of the MQTT broker (e.g. 10.10.10.42)
+   - `EPS_MQTT_PORT` - a port of the MQTT broker (e.g. 1883)

 ## Funding